jprjr/docker-ubuntu-stack/base/README.md

 That's it!
 S6 will launch your service, monitor it, and relaunch it if it dies.

-## Caveats

-Your process shouldn't fork/background.
-Keep it in the foreground.

 ## Pre-installed software and options

 So a concept I really like is letting links turn features on and off.